viet34tqc/notebook/git.md

 In result, you will have a straight line history for your project.
 However, rebase has a pitfall: **it rewrites the history**.
 As you can see from the example above, the newest commits on `branch A` has the new parent commit.
 Their history has changed.
 So, another developer working on the latest commit on `branch A` might got trouble

+**NOTE**
-Therefore, you should use rebase only for cleaning up your local work - but never to rebase commits that have already been **published**.
+Do not use rebase on shared branch on remote repository (ex: *master*) You should use rebase only for cleaning up your local work (like your *feature* branch) then merge it into shared team branch

 Command:
 ```bash